• Skip to primary navigation

 Jump to Recipe Print Recipe

-For other Christmas baking ideas you may also like to bake a batch of frangipane mince pies, make this easy traditional Christmas cake, bake some gingerbread biscuits, make a tray of mincemeat pinwheels for breakfast or bake some chocolate and orange shortbread biscuits.
+For other Christmas baking ideas you may also like to make this easy traditional Christmas cake, bake some gingerbread biscuits, make a tray of mincemeat pinwheels for breakfast or some chocolate and orange shortbread biscuits.

 And for more English baking recipes you could take a look at some other recipes for traditional English bakes.